MissDavinderKaur/WDI-PROJECT-1/README.md

 The biggest challenge I faced was working out how to tackle the win logic!
 I wasn't able to pseudo code it but wanted to write the JavaScript code for it.
 This is obviously a recipe for failure.
 So I spent a long time rubber-ducking how exactly the logic would work, until I was able to write concise pseudo code.
 From this I was able to start writing the code (and reusing where I could)

 ##Next Steps
-I would like to add multiplayer functionality (up to 4 people) and also allow the players to decide which size of tile they would like to play (instead of just a standard size)
+I would like to add multiplayer functionality (up to 4 people).
+It would also be great to allow the users to decide which tile direction and size they would like to play.
+Finally, I think I would like to buikd a cumulative score board so that users could play again and again.